Understanding how Annuities Can Pay for Senior Care

 Understand your future needs.
 The amount received may not satisfy long-term care expenses and inflation can reduce the value of the monthly income.

 With a deferred annuity, you receive payments at a later date, usually at retirement.
 Most deferred annuities allow for regular withdrawal payments beginning thirty days after buying an annuity, up to 10% per year, in most cases.
-With a deferred annuity you can invest either a lump sum all at once or make periodic payments, either fixed or variable.
+With a deferred annuity you can invest either a lump sum all at once or make periodic payments, either fixed or vaIARble.
 That money grows tax-deferred until you wish to start receiving payments.
 Studies show that deferred annuities comprise the vast majority of all annuity sales in the U.S., and are best suited for the long-term costs of health care for the elderly.

 The stream of guaranteed income goes for a period of time or for the rest of one’s life.
 The amount depends on the initial premium, the person’s age, and gender.
 Women receive a smaller monthly payment over a longer period of time than do men of the same age, due to longevity.

 Oftentimes, an elder law attorney has to undo deferred annuities so that a client can qualify for Medicaid.
 If this happens, the client may pay steep surrender fees.
-Or, annuities can convert to actuarially sound immediate annuities for Medicaid.
+Or, annuities can convert to actuaIARlly sound immediate annuities for Medicaid.

 The deferred long-term care annuity is available to people up to age 85.
 A person can receive a stream of monthly income for a specified period of time in exchange for a single premium payment.
 The annuity creates two funds: one for long-term care expenses and another separate fund that you can use however you desire.